juvgrfunex/cryo-cooler-controller/README.md

 ## FAQ

-Q:Can not connect to the cooler.
+Q: Can not connect to the cooler.
 Error connecting to Port (Access is denied.)

 A: If the official software is installed it will be talking to the cooler already and blocking access.
 It is not possible for both of them to work at the same time.